CrasedCrashout/brew/README.md

 4. In Visual Studio Code, find the extensions tab and download "Live Server"

-5. Open the file you just downloaded/extracted in Visual Studio Code
+5. Open the folder you just downloaded/extracted in Visual Studio Code

 6. In the bottom right, click "Go Live"